Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lo ngại an toàn: Nhập khẩu hải sản Nhật Bản đạt mức thấp nhất tại Hàn Quốc

-The decline in seafood imports from Japan in South Korea can be seen as an example of consumer concerns about the safety and quality of seafood products after the nuclear accidents.
+The decline in seafood imports from Japan in South Korea can be seen as an example of consumer concerns about the safety and quality of seafood products following the nuclear accidents.
 Illustrative photo.
 (Source: IC)

 The decline in seafood imports from Japan in Korea can be seen as an example of consumer concerns about the safety and quality of seafood products after the nuclear accidents.
 This can also create opportunities for other seafood producers and importers to supply quality-assured products to the Korean market.